cryptomator/docs/source/desktop/accessing-vaults.rst

 Accessing Vaults
 ================

 You can only access decrypted files of a vault if you can unlock it.
-Unlocking a vault is just a two step process as long as you know the password.
+Unlocking a vault is just a two-step process as long as you know the password.

 .. image:: ../img/desktop/vault-detail-locked.png
     :alt: Cryptomator window showing a locked vault